manaalmashpher/rag-backend-for-chatbot/docs/epics/epic-9-llm-integration.md

 ## Epic Goal

-Integrate DeepSeek chat functionality into the existing RAG system to transform the current search page into a conversational chat interface that synthesizes answers strictly from retrieved document chunks.
+Integrate DeepSeek chat functionality into the existing RAG system to add a conversational chat interface alongside the search page that synthesizes answers strictly from retrieved document chunks.

 ## Epic Description